Clinics & Projects

-- Mentorship: Our newer attorneys learn from more experienced attorneys, and more seasoned lawyers get the chance to mentor and guide.
+- Mentorship: Our newer attorneys learn from more experienced attorneys.

-- Networking: Meet fellow attorneys in your area of practice and get connected with other legal professionals.
+- Networking: Volunteers meet fellow attorneys and get connected with other legal professionals.

 *Current Partners: Greater Boston Legal Services Inc., Justice at Work, Lawyers for Affordable Justice, Harvard Legal Aid Bureau, Suffolk University Law School, Volunteer Lawyers Project, Brazilian Worker Center, Brazilian Women’s Group, Chelsea Collaborative, Chinese Progressive Association, and Metrowest Worker Center.